omarelnaghy/lara-date-filter/README.md

 ***The key feature***

-The key feature of this trait is its ability to catch and handle dynamic date filtering methods based on a simple naming convention, making it incredibly convenient and powerful for developers.
-Here's how you can highlight this feature in a catchy way:
+The key feature of this trait is its ability to catch and handle dynamic date filtering methods based on a simple naming convention, making it incredibly convenient and powerful for developers:

 Dynamic Date Filtering Magic